Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 Mobile responsiveness is extremely important for maintaining consistent traffic towards a webpage, as there are nearly six billion mobile users in the world today. (stat pulled from [99 Designs](https://99designs.co.uk/blog/tips/responsive-web-design-key-tips-and-approaches/)) Intial testing that my webpage was fully responsive was used with [Google Dev Tools](https://developers.google.com/web/tools/chrome-devtools).
 This can be accessed using a chrome browser by right clicking on your mouse and clicking `inspect`.
 Within this feature, you can toggle towards the device tool bar which will list various tablet and mobile screen sizes to test that your webpage is repsonsive on specific device.
 The testing criteria below was considered on all pages avliable to the user.

-* Ensure that every page runs fluid with each other, and each feature remains remains dynamic and inline.
+* To ensure responsiveness, every page runs fluid with each other, and each feature remains dynamic and inline.
 * Text, controls, and images must be aligned and properly placed across the site.
 * The content location should be dynamic as screen resolution changes.
 * Buttons must be well-adjusted and of suitable sizing.